Pwera/Docker-Notes/README.md

 - Docker's default image registry is dockerhub.
 - Containers only run as long as the command that it ran on startup run.
 Default command is defined in Dockerfile.
 - Image is the application binaries and dependencies for app and the metadata on how to run it.
 Image is an ordered collection of root filesystem changes and the corresponding execution parameters for use within a container runtime.
 Image is not complete OS, no kernel, kernel modules (e.g. drivers).
-- Docker use linux containers, which is a kernel feature for operating systems level isolation.
-The reason why containers cannot go to the whole system or to oter contianers, or you   don't see information of other containers is because of this isolation done on a kernel level.
+- Containers use Linux security primitives such as Linux kernel namespaces to sandbox different applications running on the same computers and control groups (cgroups) in order to avoid the noisy-neighbor problem, where one bad application is using all the available resources of a server and starving all other applications.
+Containers are only possible due to the fact that the Linux OS provides some primitives, such as namespaces, control groups, layer capabilities, and more, all of which are leveraged in a very specific way by the container runtime and the Docker engine.

+- Linux kernel namespaces, such as process ID (pid) namespaces or network (net) namespaces, allow Docker to encapsulate or sandbox processes that run inside the container.

+- Control Groups make sure that containers cannot suffer from the noisy-neighbor syndrome, where a single application running in a container can consume most or all of the available resources of the whole Docker host.
+Control Groups allow Docker to limit the resources, such as CPU time or the amount of RAM, that each container is allocated.

 ## Commands
 ```
 docker version
 ```
 ```
 docker info
 ```
 ```
 docker container run --publish 80:80 nginx
 ```
 In the background docker engine looked for an image called nginx, and pulled down the latest image from Docker hub, and then it started as a new process in a new container.
 Give a virtual IP on a private network inside docker engine.